Ronald K. Noble

 Law enforcement experience and education

-Prior to being elected Secretary General, Mr Noble oversaw four of the US’s then-eight-largest law enforcement agencies, including the US Secret Service, the US Customs Service, the Bureau of Alcohol, Tobacco and Firearms, and the Internal Revenue Service’s Criminal Investigation Division.
+Prior to serving as INTERLPOL's Secretary General, Mr Noble oversaw four of the US’s then-eight-largest law enforcement agencies, including the US Secret Service, the US Customs Service, the Bureau of Alcohol, Tobacco and Firearms, and the Internal Revenue Service’s Criminal Investigation Division.
 He began his career in law enforcement as a federal prosecutor specializing in organized crime, drug trafficking, fraud and corruption cases.
 He obtained a 100 per cent conviction rate on cases that went to trial.
 Mr Noble is also a fully tenured Professor at New York University School of Law.
 He earned his Juris Doctorate degree from Stanford Law School and Bachelor of Arts in Economics and Business Administration from the University of New Hampshire, both in the USA.
 In addition to his native tongue, English, Mr Noble also speaks French, Spanish and German.